Low Profile

-Low Profile was an American hip hop duo from Los Angeles.
-The group consisted of record producer Alphonso "D.J.
-Aladdin" Henderson and rapper William "W.C."
-Calhoun Jr., who went on to pursue a career in visual arts.
+Low Profile were an American hip-hop duo from Los Angeles, California.
+The group consisted of record producer DJ Alladin and rapper WC, who went on to pursue a career in visual arts.
 The duo made its debut with Rhyme $yndicate Records, on a compilation album produced by Ice-T and Afrika Islam, before becoming a duo on Priority Records.